Starfish lemma via birational quasi-isomorphisms: Example in

 \begin{definition} Let $\mathbb{T}_N$ be an $N$-regular tree.
-Associate with each vertex an extended seed in such a way that two vertices are adjacent if and only if the corresponding extended seeds are obtained from one another via a mutation in direction $i$ for some $i\in[1,N]$; in this case, label the corresponding edge with $i$.
+Associate with each vertex an extended seed in such a way that two vertices are adjacent if and only if the corresponding extended seeds are obtained from one another via a mutation in direction $i$ for some $i\in[1,N]$; label the corresponding edge with $i$.
 A \emph{nerve} $\mathcal{N}$ in $\mathbb{T}_N$ is a subtree on $N+1$ vertices such that all the edges in $\mathcal{N}$ have different labels.
-An \emph{upper bound} $\bar{\mathcal{A}}(\mathcal{N})$ is the algebra defined as
+An \emph{upper bound} $\bar{\mathcal{A}}(\mathcal{N})$ is the $\mathbb{Z}$-subalgebra of $\mathcal{F}$ given by